 The first step in the direction of controlling and reducing the Labour Cost is proper classification of the same.
 The Labour Cost is classified into Direct Cost and Indirect Cost.
 Direct Labour Cost is the cost that can be identified with a product unit.
 It can also be described as cost of all Labour incurred for altering the construction, composition or condition of the product.
 Indirect Labour Cost is the cost, which cannot be identified with a product unit.
 It represents the amount of wages which is paid to the workers who are not directly engaged on the production but it includes wages paid to the workers and assistants working in departments like purchasing, store keeping, time office, maintenance, and other service and production departments.
 In other words, indirect wages are the wages paid to the workers who facilitate the production rather than actually engaged in production.
 The Direct Labour Cost can be charged directly to the job or product units and is included in the prime cost.
-Indirect Labour Cost is included in the overhead cost.
-Direct Labour Cost is variable in nature and can be controlled by strictly adhering to the norms and standards set by the management.
+Indirect Labour Cost is included in the norms and standards set by the management.
 Indirect Labour Cost can be controlled by establishing Labour budgets and comparing the actual Indirect Labour Cost with the budgeted Labour Cost.
 Any difference between the two is analysed carefully and suitable corrective action is taken.